 Tunisian alumni of US Government sponsored exchange programs who are taking extraordinary efforts to help their communities in this pandemic.
-Sina Haj Amor will discuss awareness and recommend good sources of information on preventing the spread of the virus, and Adnan Belhaj Yahia will discuss his 3D-printed protective masks initiative. (facebook)
+Sina Haj Amor discussed awareness and recommend good sources of information on preventing the spread of the virus, and Adnan Belhaj Yahia discussed his 3D-printed protective masks initiative. (facebook)

 U.S. Embassy Partner Launches a COVID-19 Violations Platform: